 Can extraction of teeth damage my face, smile, jaw joints etc?

-4. To provide space to permit the teeth to meet properly when there is a mild imbalance in the jaw sizes
+- To provide space to permit the teeth to meet properly when there is a mild imbalance in the jaw sizes (Camouflage)

-6. To remove dodgy teeth and close the space is often better than patching things up and may be cheaper than keeping bad teeth for a lifetime.
+- To remove broken down teeth and close the space is often better than patching things up and may be cheaper than keeping bad teeth for a lifetime.

 Which teeth are taken out?